Spy Poem: Lying by Stan Salett

 (forgive us,o life ! the sin of Truth

-Stan Salett has been a policy adviser to the Kennedy, Carter, and Clinton administrations and is the author of The Edge of Politics: Stories from the Civil Rights Movement, the War on Poverty, and the Challenges of School Reform.
-He now lives in Kent County, Maryland and has been an advisor to the Spy since 2010.
+Stan Salett has been a policy adviser to the Kennedy, Carter, and Clinton administrations and is the author of The Edge of Politics: Stories from the Civil Rights Movement, the War on Poverty, and the Challenges of School Reform and Beyond the Scene He now lives in Kent County, Maryland and has been an advisor to the Spy since 2010.

 Write a Letter to the Editor on this Article